 The hype from the carrageenan industry claims that “food grade” carrageenan is different from the low molecular weight, i.e., degraded carrageenan that is toxic to human cells.
 This spin fails to mention that not a single sample of products containing carrageenan that were tested could be said to be free of the degraded form.
 Some samples contained as much as 25% low molecular weight carrageenan.
-This testing was conducted as part of a 2003 ruling by the European Commission’s Scientific Committee on Food which required that a maximum of 5% degraded carrageenan be contained in a processed food which includes the additive.
-Another problem is that research available since the early 1980′s indicated that even food grade carrageenan is probably converted during the digestive process to the degraded, highly toxic form.
+This testing was conducted as part of a 2003 ruling by the European Commission’s Scientific Committee on Food.
+This judgment required that a processed food contain a maximum of 5% degraded carrageenan.
+Another problem is that research available since the early 1980′s indicated issues for food grade carrageenan too.
+Evidence suggests that it is probably converted during the digestive process to the degraded, highly toxic form.

 More recent research sponsored by the National Institutes of Health (NIH), pinpointed the exact metabolic process by which carrageenan triggers inflammation.
 Shockingly, this biological event was found to mirror the way pathogenic bacteria such as salmonella wreak havoc in the gut.

-Consumer advocate Debra Lynn Dadd, author of Toxic Free, says that the aseptic packaging, called tetrapaks, that almond milk is typically sold in is made from paper (70%), polyethylene plastic (LDPE) (24%), and aluminum (6%), with a tight food-grade polyethylene (plastic) layer inside next to the food.
+Consumer advocate Debra Lynn Dadd, author of Toxic Free, reveals the truth about aseptic packaging.
+Also called tetrapaks, they are made from paper (70%), polyethylene plastic (LDPE) (24%), and aluminum (6%).
+In addition, a tight food-grade polyethylene (plastic) layer lines the inside which touches the food.

-The food that is packaged in these multi-layered tetrapaks is sterilized via a flash-heating process with a temperature between 195° and 295°F. Food grade polyethylene plastic is considered to be one of the safest plastics to come in contact with food with little to no leaching of toxic chemicals, however, actual research suggests otherwise.
+The food that is packaged in these multi-layered tetrapaks is sterilized via a flash-heating process.
+The temperature reaches between 195° and 295°F. The FDA considers food grade polyethylene plastic to be one of the safest plastics to come in contact with food.
+Consequently, manufacturers promote to consumers that little to no leaching of toxic chemicals occurs.
+However, actual research suggests otherwise.
 In a study published in the Journal of Agricultural and Food Chemistry, researchers measured the presence of nonylphenol (NP), bisphenol A (BPA) and bisphenol A diglycidyl ether (BADGE) in two brands of milk packed in aseptic, tetrapak containers.

-Note that one of the benefits of these containers within the industrialized food system is that they are designed to be stacked on pallets and then on store shelves for long periods of time.
-All the samples contained measurable levels of endocrine disrupting substances that leaked from the apparently “nontoxic” plastic of the containers, or plastic lining the containers.
+Note that one of the benefits of these containers within the industrialized food system is that they are designed to stack on pallets.
+After that they perch on store shelves for potentially weeks or months.
+This long storage time in possibly hot warehouses takes a toll.
+All samples contained measurable levels of endocrine disrupting substances that leached from the “nontoxic” plastic or lining of the containers.

-While the researchers noted that the levels of the endocrine disrupting compounds in the samples studied did not achieve “the maximum leached level allowed by law”, they concluded that “. . . the impact these compounds may have on organisms and human beings needs to be further studied, especially with regard to accumulation, degradation and possible effects within the endocrine system.”
+The researchers noted that the levels of the endocrine disrupting compounds in the samples studied did not achieve “the maximum leached level allowed by law”.
+However, they concluded that “. . . the impact these compounds may have on organisms and human beings needs to be further studied”.
+This concern is of special importance with regard to “accumulation, degradation and possible effects within the endocrine system”.

 Fermented Homemade Almond Milk